-- 5. Misleading advertisement and integrity.
+5. Misleading advertisement and integrity.

 In the "Executive Summary" of the EIS, SANTOS states that "the project has the potential to supply up to 200 terajoules of natural gas per day; which is sufficient gas to meet up to half of NSW's natural gas demand".

-In my opinion this statement is misleading advertisement for this project.
-As confirmed verbally by the NSW Department of Planning and Enviroment, none of the gas extracted from the project is currently allocated for the domestic market, but will be sold into the international market.
-My statement here does not imply that I am strictly again export of any type, but I rather question the projects attractiveness to the greater community. - 6.
-Social impacts and Santos using misleading economic arguments.
+As confirmed verbally by the NSW Department of Planning and Environment, none of the gas extracted from the project is currently allocated for the domestic market, but will be sold into the international market.
+Therefore, Santos' statement is misleading advertisement for this project.

+I question the professionalism of Santos having to use misleading phrases to try and improve the projects attractiveness to the greater community.

+6. Social impacts and Santos using misleading economic arguments.

 The report of the Chief Scientist and Engineer Mary O'Kane states that a "the technical challenges and risks posed by the CSG industry can in general be managed through ... well trained and certified workforce."
 Santos states that the project will create up to 1,300 jobs during construction and 200 ongoing positions and therefore deliver local economic benefits.
 Considering the high specialization required for the CSG industries workforce, it is rather unlikely to create secure jobs in local towns of North Western NSW.
 Agriculture is able to provide secure jobs in country towns and have sustainable long-term economic benefits to local contractors and suppliers.
 In addition, stakeholders are of the opinion that this project will have negative social impacts, including causing stress of affected farmers and impacting living costs of rural communities.
-Scientific reports have previously confirmed effects on mental health, the hardship mining companies bring to rural towns (e.g. increase in service and living costs). - 7.
-Relationship of Santos with rural communities.
-Santos states on their website that "We pride ourselves on the relationships we build with the local communities that host our activities".
-I feel that Santos has failed to do so in the Coonamble Shire.
-Stakeholders feel that their questions about the safety of this project and the impact of it on the Great Artesian Basin are not sufficiently taken into consideration and addressed. - 8.
-Effect on cultural heritage.
-The project will also cause more trauma to the regional Aboriginal community because the area of impact is crucially important to the spiritual, cultural and social life of Gamilaraay people.
+Scientific reports have previously confirmed effects on mental health, the hardship mining companies bring to rural towns (e.g. increase in service and living costs).

+7. Effect on cultural heritage.

+The project will cause more trauma to the regional Aboriginal community because the area of impact is crucially important to the spiritual, cultural and social life of Gamilaraay people.